kharysharpe/javascript-jsonapi-client/README.md

 [...]

 import axios from 'axios'
-import { Model } from 'vue-api-query'
+import { Model } from 'javascript-jsonapi-query'

 // inject global axios instance as http client to Model Model.$http = axios